Cloud Computer API

 const computer = await client.createCloudComputer({ name: 'Studio Computer' })

-await client.updateCloudComputer(computer.id, { name: 'Research Runtime' })
+await client.updateCloudComputer(computer.id, { name: 'Research Runtime', shellColor: 'grape' })

 await client.createCloudComputerBackup(computer.id, { label: 'Before browser login' })